singaround/songbook/posts/list_of_tags.md

 **[Australia](/tags/Australia)** - songs from Australia, about Australian places, or about Australian people

 **[ballad](/tags/ballad)** - songs which are ballads - generally songs telling a story, with not much 'joining in' opportunity.
-If leading a ballad in a session it is useful to be familiar with the song, and "tell the story", through your singing rather than just "singing the right words".
+If leading a ballad in a session it is useful to be familiar with the song, and "tell the story", through your performance rather than just "singing the right words".

 **[Cicely_Fox_Smith](/tags/Cicely_Fox_Smith)** - songs written by or otherwise associated with Cicely Fox Smith